twosavoie/mini-component-library/README.md

     at Object.createHash (node:crypto:130:10)
 ```

-You can fix this issue either by downgrading to Node 16, or by updating the `package.json` file as follows:
+You can fix this issue either by downgrading to Node 16 by using nvm and running nvm install 16.0.0, checking the node version with node -v and then running npm run start again.

+OR by updating the `package.json` file as follows:

 ```diff
   "scripts": {